RPixie/llama_embd-langchain-docs_pro/README.md

 Repository Ownership - RPixie

-This repository focuses on enhancing document
+This repository focuses on enhancing document embeddings using LLaMA